quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 a connection to a server generating unroutable CIDs experiences a NAT rebinding.
 An entry can be freed when the corresponding 4-tuple uses a different CID, whether routable or not.

-### Load Balancer Forwarding {#load-balancer-forwarding}

-Packets with routable CIDs are, of course, routed in accordance with the decoded server ID.

-For unroutable CIDs, load balancers execute the following steps in order until one results in a routing decision.

-1. If the load balancer has a table of routing decisions by DCID, and the DCID is present in it, route the packet accordingly.
-1. If the load balancer has a table of routing decisions by 4-tuple, and the DCID is present in it, route the packet accordingly.
-1. Use the fallback algorithm to make a routing decision and, if applicable, record the results in the tables indexed by 4-tuple and/or DCID.

-When load balancers and servers are guaranteed to have common non-null configuration, all valid QUIC short headers have routable DCIDs.
-Under these conditions, load balancers MAY drop packets with short headers and unroutable DCIDs.

-When load balancers are guaranteed to have a superset of all server configurations, but servers might have no configuration at all, all valid QUIC short headers have either a routable DCID or use config ID 0b111.
-Under these conditions, load balancers MAY drop packets with short headers and unroutable DCIDs that do not have config ID 0b111.

-Some unroutable connection IDs are evidently client-generated if all servers behind the load balancer are compliant with this specification.
-In particular, an unroutable CID is evidently client-generated if
-- it does not use the 0b111 config ID; OR
-- it uses the 0b111 config ID, it is in a long header packet, and its self- encoded length does not match the length in the long header field.

-Load balancers MAY drop packets with evidently client-generated DCIDs if and only if it knows that the encoded QUIC version only allows the sending of that signature after the server has the opportunity to update the connection ID.
-For example, a load balancer can safely drop a QUIC version 1 Handshake packet with a client-generated DCID, as a version 1 Handshake packet sent to a QUIC-LB routable server will always have a server-generated CID.
-Load balancers MUST NOT drop packets with long headers and unknown QUIC versions.

-Under all other circumstances, load balancers MUST NOT drop packets with unroutable DCIDs, and instead forward it using the procedure above.

-While the load balancer function on a device has restrictions on which packets it can drop, a colocated function, outside the scope of this specification, can apply other policies to drop packets.
-For example, a rate limiting or security function might drop packets that the load balancer routes.

 ## Server ID Allocation {#sid-allocation}